diogoagostinho/toyota-stand/README.md

 <h3>About</h3>

-For this project I have used MERN to build the app, MongoDB database + ExpressJS + ReactJS + NodeJS along with TypeScript, deployed to xxx.
+For this project I have used MERN to build the app, MongoDB database + ExpressJS + ReactJS + NodeJS along with TypeScript.

+Front-End deployed to Netlify, Back-End deployed to Cyclic.

 The design of the project was made through [NextUI](https://nextui.org/) which uses references to Tailwind CSS.